This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 In order to allow Domotz to discover and monitor devices on two or more VLANs, the user should configure both the switch and the Domotz Agent for multiple VLANs:

-The interface port of the switch which will be used to connect the Domotz Box/Pi, should be configured:
+The interface port of the switch which will be used to connect the Domotz Box, should be in Trunk mode:

 You can find all the necessary information for configuring the Domotz Box to monitor multiple VLANs or to configure the Domotz Box with a Static IP in the Network Info section of the http portal.